 So what can you do to avoid the nightmare scenarios and use your clients backgrounds to benefit your classrooms?

 Do the research.
 Find out what they do and don’t know about working in your field, then pitch at a level that is going to resonate with them.
 Use their unique experiences to help mould and craft a learning experience that is going to speak to them directly, challenge them and push them to grow their skills with your help.
+With a little time and effort, you can easily learn how to avoid inadvertently alienating your clients.

 Ready to find out how to source that information?